transcelerate/ddf-sdr-api/README.md

 ### V1 Endpoints (USDM Version 1.0)

-For V1 endpoints, the "usdmVersion" header paramter is mandatory and the header value must be "1.0"
+For V1 endpoints, the "usdmVersion" header parameter is mandatory and the header value must be "1.0"

 **POST Endpoint**